 - Annoying wasps, but wasps are everywhere on Kefalonia, especially during August

-- Ensuite bathrooms are shower only, except Cricket (whose master bedroom has a bathtub)
+- Ensuite bathrooms are shower only, except Cricket, which has bathtubs in both its double bedrooms

 Best time to go